 Isaac Julien: Western Union Series no. 8 (Sculpture for the New Millennium), 2007.
 Duratrans image in lightbox.
 120 x 300 cm.
 47 1/4 x 118 1/8 in.
 Courtesy of the artist and Victoria Miro, London

 ★★★★ - Jyllands-Posten

 Isaac Julien has received numerous awards.
-On Thursday 1 February 2018, he was awarded a CBE (Commander of the Order of the British Empire), one of the most prestigious awards in England.
-Furthermore, he was nominated for the Turner Prize in 2001, he was awarded the Golden Gate Persistence of Vision Award at the 57th San Francisco International Film Festival in 2014 and, in 2017, he received the Charles Wollaston Award from the Royal Academy of Arts, London.
+In February 2018, Julien was awarded a CBE (Commander of the Order of the British Empire), which is one of the most prestigious, British awards.
+In 2001, he was short-listed for the Turner Prize, and in 2017, he received the Charles Wollaston Award from the Royal Academy of Arts in London.

 A catalogue will be published for the exhibition, featuring an introductory text by Lise Pennington, senior curator at ARoS, and a peer-reviewed text by Anne Ring Petersen, associate professor at the Department of Arts and Cultural Studies at the University of Copenhagen.

 The catalogue costs DKKR 79 and can be purchased here.

 The exhibition is organized by senior curator at ARoS, Lise Pennington.